HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 )
 }}

-The majority of HTTP/2 sites are served by nginx, Cloudflare, and Apache.
-Almost half of the HTTP/1.1 sites are served by Apache.

 How has HTTP/2 adoption changed in the last year for each server?
-Figure 22.11 shows the percentage of server installs that use HTTP/2 in 2019 and 2020.
-We see a general adoption increase of around 10% across all servers.
+Figure 22.11 shows a general HTTP/2 adoption increase of around 10% across all servers since last year.
 Apache and IIS are still under 25% HTTP/2.
 This suggests that either new servers tend to be nginx or it is seen as too difficult or not worthwhile to upgrade Apache or IIS to HTTP/2 and/or TLS.

-{# TODO(analysts, authors): Ditto on server capitalization. #}
 {{ figure_markup(
   image="http2-h2-usage-by-server.png",
   caption="Percentage of pages served over HTTP/2 by sever",